Change detection and notification: History

 In 1996, NetMind developed the first change detection and notification tool, known as Mind-it, which ran for six years.
 This spawned new services such as ChangeDetection (1999), ChangeDetect (2002), Google Alerts (2003), and Versionista (2007) which was used by the John McCain 2008 presidential campaign in the race for the 2008 United States presidential election.
 Historically, change polling has been done either by a server which sent email notifications or a desktop program which audibly alerted the user to a change.
 Change alerting is also possible directly to mobile devices and through push notifications, webhooks and HTTP callbacks for application integration.

 Monitoring options vary by service or product and range from monitoring a single web page at a time to entire web sites.
 What is actually monitored also varies by service or product with the possibilities of monitoring text, links, documents, scripts, images or screen shots.

 With the notable exception of Google's patent filings related to Google Alerts, intellectual property activity by change detection and notification vendors is minimal.
 No one vendor has successfully leveraged exclusive rights to change detection and notification technology through patents or other legal means.
 This has resulted in significant functional overlap between products and services.

 Architectural approaches

 Change detection and notification services can be categorized by the software architecture they use.
 Three principal approaches can be distinguished:

 Server based

 A server polls content, tracks changes and logs data, sending alerts in the form of email notifications, webhooks, RSS.
 Typically, an associated website with a configuration is managed by the user.
 Some services also have a mobile device application which connects to a cloud server and provides alerts to the mobile device.

 Self-hosted based

-A relatively newer approach, which lays between server-based and client-based is to use self-hosting, where the software which would normally run on a separate server runs on your own hardware locally, generally means that the software provides a miniature web server with a browser interface instead of a classic graphical user interface provided by an application.
+A relatively newer approach, which lies between server-based and client-based is to use self-hosting, where the software which would normally run on a separate server runs on your own hardware locally, generally means that the software provides a miniature web server with a browser interface instead of a classic graphical user interface provided by an application.